Art & Science of Ideas

 The first part of this course takes us back to the beginning of the creative process and we'll discuss how ideas are born with a range of creatives, including Tony Davidson, ECD at Wieden+Kennedy London, and legendary ad-man Patrick Collister.

-Part 2: Commercialise It
+Part 2: Context It

 In Part 2 we'll look at how to make ideas that thrive in a commercial landscape.
 Alongside our course leaders, we'll hear from marketing expert Daryl Fielding and see examples of brave ideas from across the world.